Final Installation Guide

 Tie up

-Gently pull out enough line from each anchor to reach the gantry.
+Lay the gripper and gantry on the floor in the center of the room.
+Ensure all anchors are powred off.
+Pull all four lines slowly out of the anchors until their ends reach the gantry.
 If you feel bumping while pulling out line, this is normal.
-It is an electrical phenomenon involving the stepper driver.
+It is an electrical phenomenon involving the stepper driver, and it is harmless.

 Hook each eyelet to the corresponding hook on the gantry.

 Power on all the anchors using the "all on" button on your outlet remote.
-Open the control panel, and select "Auto tension" from the main menu.
+Open the control panel.
+Wait for all components to be discovered, connected, and for video to come online.
+Select "Auto tension" from the main menu.

 Learn when to use the kill switch